+- The UE negotiates with MME on its capability of voice call support over NB-IoT.

+- Bearer modification procedure for the QoS update or resource reservation is skipped or pre-initiated before the call setup in case that voice call would be setup over NB-IoT NTN via GEO satellite.

 6.X.1 Description

-In this proposal, the use of user plane CIoT EPS Optimisation is assumed to provide IMS voice services via the default EPS bearer. i.e. IMS signalling and IMS voice data are served via the default EPS bearer, which can be updated its non-GBR QoS characteristics if required.
-Such QoS update is performed before IMS call setup procedure if UE is attached and IMS registered by NB-IoT(Geo).
+In this proposal, it is assumed to provide IMS voice services via the default EPS bearer. i.e. IMS signalling and IMS voice data are served via the default EPS bearer, which can be updated its non-GBR QoS characteristics if required.
+Such QoS update is performed before IMS call setup procedure if UE is attached and IMS registered by NB-IoT(GEO).

 Editor’s Note: : overhead analysis for this approach is to be updated